Email This Page to a FriendPreview: IMPERFECTION AND THE WOODEN BOAT, A guest post by Larry Cheek

 January 2, 2015

 At every turn in the building or renovation of a wooden boat blooms a pivotal question: How good should I make it?

-For a good example, take the approximately 350 linear feet of epoxy fillets in the 14' lapstrake Clint Chase-designed Deer Isle Koster daysailer that I'm currently building.
-These cove-like fillts strengthen the joints where the planks overlap each other as well as where the bulkheads meet the hull.
-They also seal the plywood's end grain and smooth the angular crannies where grime loves to gather.
+For a good example, take the approximately 350 linear feet of epoxy fillets in the 14′ lapstrake Clint Chase-designed Deer Isle Koster daysailer that I’m currently building.
+These coe-like fillets strengthen the joints where the planks overlap each other as well as where the bulkheads meet the hull.
+They also seal the plywood’s end grain and smooth the angular crannies where grime loves to gather.